Legal Profession Program

 Dr. Marvin Dunn

-Dr. Marvin Dunn, an African American native Floridian, is professor emeritus and retired chairperson of the Department of Psychology at Florida International University.
-Born during the Jim Crow era, he brings a perspective to black history that has been missed, distorted, and minimalized in the past.
-He co-authored The Miami Riot of 1980: Crossing the Bounds (1984).
-He authored Black Miami in the Twentieth Century (1997) and A History of Florida: Through Black Eyes (2016).
+Dunn, an African American native Floridian, is professor emeritus and retired chairperson of the department of psychology at Florida International University.
+Born during the Jim Crow era, he brings a perspective to Black history that has been missed, distorted, and minimalized.
+He co-authored "The Miami Riot of 1980: Crossing the Bounds" (1984).
+He also authored "Black Miami in the Twentieth Century" (1997) and "A History of Florida: Through Black Eyes" (2016).

 Past Legal Profession Program Events